 Work with an Experienced Atlanta Whistleblower Lawyer – (888) 581-9132

 Do you need a lawyer for a whistleblower or qui tam / False Claims Act case?
-You need a lawyer with experience.
-You need a lawyer with a nationwide practice.
-You need a lawyer respected by other lawyers.
+Find a whistleblower lawyer who has experience and a nationwide practice, and is respected by other lawyers.
 Qui tam and False Claims Act lawyer Lee Wallace has handled legal matters in 20 states.

 What Sets Our Qui Tam Attorney Apart?